tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 EOF
 ```

-First delete the conflicting hardware definition that came with the sandbox repository.
 Then, push the hardware data to the database with the `tink hardware push` command.

 ```
 docker exec -i compose_tink-cli_1 tink hardware push < ./hardware-data.json
-> 2021/11/30 21:05:31 Hardware data pushed successfully
 ```

 If you are following along in the `tink-server` logs, you should see: